fusion5/x86-64-linux-cpu-trap-flag/README.md

 }
 ```

-This works in practice as follows:
+This works in assembly code as follows:

 ```
-    call attach_trap_handler ; Calling the C function from assembly call start_trace ; Sets the trap flag (bit 0x0100) nop ; Some dummy code that we should see executing.
+    call attach_trap_handler ; Call the C function from assembly call start_trace         ; Set the trap flag (bit 0x0100) nop                      ; Some dummy code that we should see executing.
 NOP = 0x90 nop
     nop
     nop
-    call stop_trace ; Unsets the trap flag (bit 0x0100)
+    call stop_trace          ; Unset the trap flag (bit 0x0100)
 ```

 And indeed if by looking back at the trace shown above,